dsuryd/dotNetify-Pulse/README.md

 ##### 3. Add a web component to the static HTML page and associate it with the property.

 To do this, you will override the default HTML fragment file called _"section.html"_.
-Notice that we you build your service, the library creates in your project a folder called _"pulse-ui"_ which contains _"section_template.html"_.
+Notice that when you build your service, the library creates in your project a folder called _"pulse-ui"_ which contains _"section_template.html"_.

 - Copy and paste this folder to a new one and name it *_"custom-pulse-ui"_*.
 - Rename _"section_template.html"_ to *_"section.html"_*.